 Legal buddy project for undocumented victims of trafficking

-- Operational Manual Perspectives on Rights for Professionals (Dutch, Swedish)
+- Operational Manual Perspectives on Rights for Professionals (English, Dutch, Swedish)

 - 'Finding a Way Out' – A qualitative research on the patterns after exploitation in the Netherlands amongst Nigerian and Ghanaian victims of Human Trafficking (English)